AstraLuma/technicallycompetent.com/drafts/backup-comparison.md

 * [bup][bup]
   * must have `bup` on remote server
 * [duplicati][duplicati]
+  * CLI exclusively refers to backups by remote URL
+    * Including credentials??
+  * Secrets handling is somewhere between "obtuse" and "actual garbage"
+  * GUI and CLI only kinda link maybe? or not at all?
+    * CLI can't refer to backups with no encryption password???
+  * Exploring backups in the GUI is just not a thing

 ## Other
 * [backupninja](https://0xacab.org/liberate/backupninja) is a tool to manage running backups aroiund borg or duplicity or whatever on a schedule including databases and stuff